Main page

 function is called, which eventually tells your ACPI firmware to put your machine to sleep.

-However, modern laptops have started ditching S3 and using something called S0ix instead.
-With S0ix, the system stays in the S0 state, and the firmware only enters a low-power state (e.g. S0i3) when the CPUs are idle and some device power constraints are met, which the OS is responsible for ensuring.
+With S0ix, the system instead stays in the S0 global state, and the firmware only enters a low-power state when the CPUs are idle and some device power constraints are met, which the OS is responsible for ensuring.
+The x in S0ix denotes the specific low-power idle state the system, the deepest of which and our eventual goal is S0i3.

-A fair warning: this article delves into the sombre depths and tedium of ACPI, so it's not the most exciting read.
+A fair warning: this article delves into the sombre depths and tedium of ACPI, so it's probably not the most exciting read.
+But here's a picture of Beastie snoozing to keep you company:

 On FreeBSD, you can query the sleep states your machine supports by reading the hw.acpi.supported_sleep_state